How to enable Service Bus Relaying connections for Nodinite Log and Monitoring Agents

 Add the following <system.diagnostics>

-section to the local configuration file (.config)
+section to the local config file (.config):

 Important